AxoKoi/BandurriaJ/doc/design/Design.md

 ## GUI flow

 This point is still to be determined.
-Whenever an user selects a result from the smart search, the central view will be replaced depending on which kind of entity has been selected.
+Whenever a user selects a result from the smart search, the central view will be replaced depending on which kind of entity has been selected.
-If it's a band, then a band view will be displayed.
-If it's an artist, then the artist.
+If it's an artist, then an artist view will be displayed.
+If it's a disc, then the disc view will be displayed.
 Etc.
 ![](../images/SmartSearchFlow.svg)

 ## Tagging service